t-katsumura/webassembly-examples-eratosthenes/README.md

 ## Demos

 Demos are available for these languages.
-To compare WebAssembly and JavaScript, there are also demos of JavaScript and TypeScript
+To compare WebAssembly and JavaScript, there are also demos of JavaScript and TypeScript.

 - [C (Compiled with emcc)](https://t-katsumura.github.io/webassembly-examples-eratosthenes/demos/c/)
 - [C++ (Compiled with em++)](https://t-katsumura.github.io/webassembly-examples-eratosthenes/demos/cpp/)